aidan-mcbride/bread-app/design.md

 **Client**

-* Users
-	- Register new user
-	- Log in/log out
-	- edit user data(email, password)
+- Users - Register new user - Log in/log out - edit user data(email, password)
-* Create new bread recipes
+- Create new bread recipes
-* Update, delete bread recipes
+- Update, delete bread recipes
-* View list of all bread recipes
-	- filter by ingredients, other params
-	- sort by various params(date created, rating)
+- View list of all bread recipes - filter by ingredients, other params - sort by various params(date created, rating)
-* Generate scatter-plot charts from bread queries
+- Generate scatter-plot charts from bread queries

 **Recipes API**

-* Create, Update, Delete recipes in document database
+- Create, Update, Delete recipes in document database
-* Query recipes using query strings
-	- by ingredients in that recipe
-	- by creator
-	- by rating
+- Query recipes using query strings - by ingredients in that recipe - by creator - by rating - etc.
-	- etc.

 **Users API**

-*While, by design, the application will only have one user - and as such not require login, logout, or authentication - I want to include a full authentication flow for practice.*
+_While, by design, the application will only have one user - and as such not require login, logout, or authentication - I want to include a full authentication flow for practice._

-* Create new users
-	- Hash passwords with BCrypt
+- Create new users - Hash passwords with BCrypt
-* Log in and log out with tokens
+- Log in and log out with tokens

 #### Optional

 **Client**

-* Plot multiple data sets on a single chart, to compare
+- Plot multiple data sets on a single chart, to compare
-* Export recipes to MyFitnessPal
+- Export recipes to MyFitnessPal

 ### Architecture